-Any students not selected will have the option of continuing into one of a variety of programs, including, but not limited to, the "Medical Laboratory Assistant - Certificate of

-Applied Science" program and the "Health Sciences - Associate of Applied Science" program.
+Any students not selected will have the option of continuing into one of a variety of programs, including, but not limited to, the "Health Sciences - Associate of Applied Science" program.

 Students are required to complete each of their courses throughout the program with at least a "C" or better and maintain a 2.0 GPA.
 Any classes accepted as substitutes for curricular classes also require a grade of "C" or better.
 Failure to meet any of these requirements will result in dismissal from the program.
 Students who have been dismissed due to academic failure or cohort capacity can return the next academic year to reattempt progression in the MLT Program.